dondealban/geeBulkFilter/README.md

 6. Exports resulting images into your Google Drive.

 This script results in 31 Landsat 8 SR images from 2013-2017 being downloaded into Google Drive.

+**Results of running `geeBukFilter.js`**

+This script results in 31 Landsat 8 SR images from 2013-2017 being downloaded into Google Drive.
+These images can be found in the `gee_ouputs` directory.